The T-80 turned out to be a complete disaster. T-80 turned out to be a complete disaster. Fuel tank capacity is 80 tons.

 70 60

-Cross country speed 40-45
+Cross Country Speed 40-45

 Specific power hp/t 23,8 25,8 21,74 21,7

-Fuel reserve, l 1840
+Fuel capacity, l 1840

 Fuel consumption l/km 3,7

-suspension type Torsion
+Suspension type Torsion bar

 All modifications of the T-80 tank use an automatic engine control system, which significantly reduces fuel consumption.
 The visibility for the crew has been improved.